okv627/kardiaflow/docs/POSTMORTEM.md

 ### 1. ADLS Gen2 Transaction Costs
 - Frequent partitioned overwrite operations triggered **excessive write transactions**, especially during PySpark `overwrite` writes to partitioned directories.
-- ADLS billed **per operation**, not per GB, leading to dozens of dollars in transaction charges even on tiny datasets.
+- ADLS billed **per operation**, not per GB, leading to hundreds of dollars in transaction charges even on tiny datasets.

 ### 2. NAT Gateway Idle Billing (via SHIR)
 - Creating a SHIR VM to support ADF resulted in the **silent deployment of NAT Gateways** for outbound traffic.
 - NATs billed per hour whether traffic existed or not.
-After just a few days, idle charges exceeded **$60**.
+After just a few days, idle charges exceeded **$20**.

 ### 3. Missing Teardown Controls
 - No teardown automation was in place.
 Forgotten or stranded RGs and workspaces quietly continued incurring costs.